 Support for Knowledge Creation, Discovery, and Transfer.
 Funding is requested to enhance UNC's research computing environment to keep pace with growth in the research sector as well as to support the development of emerging research initiatives such as the genomic sciences and the development of a North Carolina Bioinformatics Grid (NCBioGrid).
-High performance and research computing resources have been increasingly recognized as fueling the next round of economic development and contributing directly to academic success at both the graduate and undergraduate levels.
+High performance and research computing resources have been increasingly recognized as fueling the next round of economic development and contribute directly to academic success at both the graduate and undergraduate levels.
 After several years without new investments in research computing, the closing of the NC Supercomputing Center, and reductions in state funding for high performance computing services, it is imperative that UNC augment and expand or replace existing or aging computational resources.
-For these reasons, the University's request for research and high performance computing is two-pronged: 1.
-Funding to campuses in the amount of \$4,750,000 in 2005-06 and 2006-07 would provide for institution-based computational resources and technical support; 2.
-Recurring funds of \$1,150,000 in 2005-06 and 2006-07 to UNC-OP would support competitive grants among the UNC campuses that identify targeted "best-of-breed" proposals. (\$5,900,000 - \$5,900,000)
+For these reasons, UNC's request for research and high performance computing is two-pronged: 1.
+Funding to campuses in the amount of \$4,150,000 for 2005-06 and \$5,450,000 for 2006-07 would provide for institution-based computational resources and technical support; 2.
+Recurring funds of \$1,150,000 in 2005-06 and \$1,150,000 in 2006-07 to UNC-OP would support competitive grants among the UNC campuses that identify targeted "best-ofbreed" proposals.